guoyu07/bootcamp4/src/unit1/lesson3/README.md

 }
 ````

 ## Great job!
-Onto Lesson 3!
+Onto Lesson 4!

 Awesome!
-The second lesson is done.
+The third lesson is done.

 **Let's move onto [Lesson 4](../lesson4/README.md) and learn more about the `DocumentStore`.**